Dan J. Harkey

 A salesperson may multiply their market share by developing relationships with these professionals.

-By working with these professionals, the salesperson multiplies their market share and enhances their business.
-This mutual collaboration is a testament to the value and appreciation of each party's role in the process.
+By working with these professionals, the salesperson can multiply their market share and enhance their business.
+This mutual collaboration is a testament to the value and appreciation each party holds for the other’s role in the process.

 Article:

 How can you bring value to other professionals with large networks?
-How can you assist them in making more money, growing their networks, and maintaining a professional interaction with them and their client base?
+How can you help them increase their earnings, expand their networks, and maintain a professional relationship with their clients?

 Mortgage brokers and other financial service providers must be exact and perfect in their product knowledge and services.
 They must make their referral source transparent in the background with minimal intrusion and involvement.